 Once this is done, get the status of your repo with

 What you see now, is your working tree.
 It shows you the branch you're

 working on and the files staged for your commit.
-Now, you're ready to commit your
+Now, you're ready (I missed a step: git config) to commit your

 README.txt file to the master branch of your repo.
 If you just type

 then your command line should turn into a text editor.
 This is so that you can create a commit message.
 Commit messages can be particularly helpful in identifying when specific changes were made to your code, but that will depend on the information you provide.
 Usually, a short descriptive first line, followed by an empty line, and then a longer description of the changes being committed are good practices.
 Then you'll have to press the ESC key and then